Abadrausar/Rubble-/other/Rubble Readme.txt

 	As a special bonus :p this addon should work with most any mod, even total conversions.
 	This addon is packed as a zip to demo how that is done.

+Libs/DFHack/Announcement:
+	This addon is a modders resource for displaying announcements to the player.
+	Requires "Libs/DFHack/Command".
+	This addon also provides a Raptor command for advanced usage.

+Libs/DFHack/Command:
+	This addon is a modders resource for running DFHack commands from reactions.
+	Activating this addon adds a template that generates reaction product lines for autosyndrome boiling rocks (the boiling rocks in question are automatically defined).
+	This addon also provides a Raptor command for advanced usage.

+Libs/DFHack/Spawn:
+	"Libs/DFHack/Spawn" is a modders resource for spawning creatures via DFHack.
+	Activating this addon installs a creature spawner script into the DFHack scripts directory.
+	Requires "Libs/DFHack/Command".
+	This addon also provides a Raptor command for advanced usage.

 Nerf/Ranged:
 	A simple addon that nerfs bows and crossbows, uses the stats from the popular Broken Arrow mod.